andreagorsche/cooking-api/README.md

 # Functionality of the cooking-api
 The API was programmed with the Django REST framework

 The user stories I defined for the frontend application "Cook-Around-The-World" where the basis for the functionalities in the backend.
+See documentation here: https://github.com/andreagorsche/cookaroundtheworld/blob/main/README.md

 Similar to a blog api, the cooking-api handles the interaction between user profiles (called chefs) and their posts (called recipes).
 Logged in chefs can: